Nouveau (software): Vulkan

-, Nouveau does not support Vulkan API,
+As of December 2023, Nouveau has some Vulkan API support through the experimental NVK driver.

 Video acceleration

 Mesa 3D supports multiple interfaces, all designed to give user-space programs, such as e.g. GStreamer or HandBrake, access to the correspondent SIP blocks.
 It is also possible to use the IC designed for rendering calculations for this purpose, though this approach consumes much more electrical power compared to utilizing the PureVideo SIP block.

 nouveau supports PureVideo and provides access to it through VDPAU and partly through XvMC.

 nouveau does not support Nvidia NVENC.

 Computing APIs

 OpenCL

 In Mesa GalliumCompute is also the main project for Nvidia, but only AMD part is near beta for OpenCL 1.0, 1.1, and 1.2.